How It All Fits Together

 3: Recording current work

-Without changing any aspect of how the operator is currently working, a recording is made as a series of around five to ten components is stitched.
-From these recordings, a representative average trace will be chosen.
-This will allow SATRA VisionStitch to compare performance, both before and after improvements have been made.
+Without changing any aspect of how the operator is currently working, a recording is made of around five to ten stitched components.
+From these recordings, a representative average trace will be automatically selected by the system.
+This will allow VisionStitch to compare performance, both before and after improvements have been made.

 4: Workstation factors assessed

-During the recording, the SATRA VisionStitch user will be looking at the ergonomics of the workstation and assessing how the machine operator is positioned.
-The user will note down the improvements necessary to address the problems identified by the company.
+During the recordings, the VisionStitch user will be looking at the ergonomics of the workstation and assessing how the operator is positioned when operating the machine.
+The machine ergonomics can then be changed to improve the operator/machine interaction.

 5: Workstation setup altered

 Alterations to the workstation will be made by the SATRA VisionStitch user.
 These are all done at the same time to minimise the break in production.
-The alterations will include changes to the machine settings highlighted by use of the SATRA VisionStitch software, and to the workstation/working practices/positioning of the machine operator, determined by the visual assessment.
-If you need to alter the speed of the machine, the SATRA VisionStitch software will show you what speed you should be using.
+The alterations will include changes to the machine settings highlighted by use of the SATRA VisionStitch software, and to the workstation/working practices/positioning of the Alterations to the workstation will be guided by the VisionStitch user.
+The alterations will include changes to the machine settings and controls highlighted by use of the VisionStitch software, and to the workstation/working practices/positioning of the machine operator, determined by the visual assessment.
+If you need to alter the speed of the machine, the VisionStitch software will show you what speed you should be using.

 We teach you all about altering workstations during our Stitching Improvement Training.